Schematic Checklist

 For VDD3P3, when ESP32 is transmitting signals, there may be a sudden increase in the current draw, causing power rail collapse.
 Therefore, it is highly recommended to add a 10 μF capacitor to the power rail, which can work in conjunction with the 1 μF capacitor(s).

-Add a LC circuit on the VDD3P3 power rail to suppress high-frequency harmonics.
+Add an LC circuit to the VDD3P3 power rail to suppress high-frequency harmonics.
 The inductor’s rated current is preferably 500 mA and above.

 Chip Power-up and Reset Timing